LostRhapsody/betternewtab/client/docs/guides/manage-your-subscription.md

 - Your current plan (Free, Plus, or Pro)
 - Number of pins included with your plan
+- A button to cancel your plan
-- Options to manage your subscription
+- A button to manage your subscription

 ## Updating Payment Information